The Good-Girl-Bad-Girl Diet Dilemma

 It’s as though you have a pair of twins living in your head.
 They always stick together.
 You cannot have one without the other.

-The good twin can be easily summoned to do your denial-based bidding – to cut out alcohol, avoid carbs, abstain from pepperoni pizza.
+When you try to resist something, you summon the good twin – she helps you to cut out alcohol, avoid carbs, abstain from pepperoni pizza.

 Not Everyone Gets It